dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0501.md

 It’s as though STDIN and STDOUT are Java-style interfaces that have implementations for each device.
 Of course, there are no interfaces in the example C program — so how does the call to getchar() actually get delivered to the device driver that reads the character?

 The answer to that question is pretty straightforward.
-The UNIX operating system requires that every IO device driver provide five standard functions:5 open, close, read, write, and seek.
+The UNIX operating system requires that every IO device driver provide five standard functions: 5 open, close, read, write, and seek.
 The signatures of those functions must be identical for every IO driver.

 The FILE data structure contains five pointers to functions.
 In our example, it might look like this: